Bountiful, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 13.5 square miles (34.9 km^{2}), all land.

 The original portion of the city and downtown is located at the base of the Wasatch Range, which rises high to the east, overlooking the city.
 Most of the residential neighborhoods climb high up the slopes of the mountain.
 To the west lies a flatland that extends to the Great Salt Lake and the mudflats and marshes that border it.
 Areas of Bountiful include Val Verda in the southern part of the city.

 The cities surrounding Bountiful include: North Salt Lake to the south, Woods Cross and West Bountiful to the west, and Centerville to the north.
 Most land to the east of Bountiful is U.S. Forest Service property.

 Climate

-Under the Köppen climate classification system, Bountiful's climate can be described as humid subtropical (Cfa) or humid continental (Dfa) depending on which variant of the system is used.
+Under the Köppen climate classification system, Bountiful's climate can be described as dry or arid.